Ever since she can remember, Emily Talbut's been a massive Disney fan.

 'You've got to give us something fresh'

-"There's an inclination to want to reach for the past," says Samuel Jones, 22, one of the creators of the movie review YouTube channel NitPix.
+"There's an inclination to want to reach for the past," says Samuel Jones, co-creators of the movie review YouTube channel NitPix.

 "The majority of films right now are sequels and remakes.
 They're ways to stay somewhere that's separate from our world."